status-im/handbook.status.im/src/projects-and-core-contributors/people-ops/recruitment-strategy.md

 ### Retention
   - Facilitating smooth onboarding, with POps hand-over
   - Checking in with candidates from time to time
+  - Hire people with the right motivation to join our team
   - Sharing our discord handles at offer stage
   - Raising comp level concerns for candidates in countries with low COL index - can we review after trial etc to even out disparity?